Toronto Public Library Foundation

 About Toronto Public Library Foundation:

-Established in 1997, the Toronto Public Library Foundation (TPLF) exists to raise money to support the enhancement of the Toronto Public Library (TPL) system.
-TPLF allocates funds to priority needs not supported by municipal funding.
-TPLF believes that the character and quality of a city depends on the resources available to its people and that a great library is a fundamental requirement for a city to achieve its full social and economic potential.
-The foundation's efforts support improved and expanded collections, enhanced programs and services, upgraded technology and revitalized facilities for community spaces.
+Founded in 1997, the Toronto Public Library Foundation (TPLF) fundraises for the Toronto Public Library Board.
+TPLF believes Toronto’s character and quality depends on the resources available to its people and that a great library is a fundamental requirement for Toronto to achieve its full social and economic potential.
+The foundation's grants pay for improved collections, community programs, technology upgrades like internet stations, and renovating community spaces.

 Financial RatiosFiscal year ending December